 Dr. Emilie Shepherd-Maika

-Amanda comes to the Arrow Lake Veterinary Hospital with a very wide skill set.
-From gardening, customer service and white water river guide, we are excited to have Amanda as one of our Veterinary Assistants.
+Amanda came to Arrow Lake Veterinary Hospital in 2017 from a background in river guiding, gardening and customer service.
+She's worked hard to gain skills and now leads our Veterinary Assistants.
 She loves all the animals that come to our hospital and shows a genuine interest in caring for our patients and learning about the veterinary world.

 Client Care Specialist